jkingportfolio/CI_PP2_Connect4/README.md

 ### JavaScript Validation

 [JShint JavaScript Validation](https://jshint.com/) was used to validate the JavaScript used in the website.
 The files all passed however it did issue some warnings of un-used variables and functions.
 This is due to those variables and functions being written within a different JavaScript file.
 Jshint only allows the Validation of one file at a time therefore produces an error.
+All un-used functions and variables were cross checked on all files and all are in use, the only exception being the variable emailjs as it is part of the EmailJS API.

 <details>
 <summary>JavaScrip file - connect-4</summary>